AnthonyByansi/GitKraken-Compendium/GitKraken-Compendium/docs/user-guide/getting-started.md

 2. Switch between branches by selecting the desired branch from the branch dropdown. 🔀

-3. Merge branches by dragging one branch onto another in the commit-graph or by right-clicking on a branch and selecting "Merge branch into current". 🔄🔗
+3. Merge branches by dragging one branch onto another in the commit graph or by right-clicking on a branch and selecting "Merge branch into current". 🔄🔗

 ## Pushing and Pulling Changes 🔄